andrewf403/PowerShBullet/README.md

 %scriptname%.ps1 -GetDevices

 Returns list of registered devcies with names and API IDs.
-ID should be places in script configuration.
+ID should be placed in script configuration.